How to Treat Cystitis – Symptoms, and Causes

 Cystitis Pain

 Those who are suffering from cystitis feel pain when they are urinating.
 They also feel the need to urinate urgently several times a day.
 Urine color is often abnormal.
 The urine may contain blood.
 Its odor is very strong.
-Many factors can cause cystitis: sex, stagnation of urine in the bladder, intimate hygiene products that are too aggressive.
+Many factors can cause cystitis: sex, stagnation of urine in the bladder, and intimate hygiene products that are too aggressive.
 There are some simple precautions to take.
-The first step is to drink enough water, at least 1.5 liters daily and regularly go to the toilet.
-This is the best way to remove germs responsible for infections.
-There are other patterns to choose such as hygiene products with neutral pH, avoid materials that encourage perspiration and the proliferation of germs, such as lycra.

 Drink a glass of water every hour for eight hours.
 Drink plenty of fluids which increases your urine output.
 It eliminates bacteria that try to invade the cell walls.
 It is advisable to continue to drink water until the color of the urine becomes clear.
 According to a recent study, cranberry juice can prevent bacteria from sticking to cells that invade the urinary tract.
 This can be beneficial for people suffering from cystitis since this treatment will help to eliminate bacteria and ensure a speedy recovery.